The Age of Adaline: Plot

-Driving home, Adaline recalls all the times she has run.
-She stops the car and calls her daughter to tell her she is going to stop running.
-A tow truck plows into her car, pushing it into a ravine.
-Adaline is ejected from the car and dies from hypothermia.
+Driving home, Adaline has a change of heart.
+She stops and calls Flemming, now old enough to be her grandmother, to say she is tired of running.
+As she turns around, a flatbed truck collides with her car, pushing it into a ravine.
+Thrown from the car, Adaline's heart stops due to hypothermia.
 An ambulance crew revives her with a defibrillator and she wakes up in the hospital with Ellis at her bedside.
-They profess their love for one another, and Adaline tells him of her 107 years of life, always running and afraid of being discovered.
+They profess their love, and Adaline tells him of her 107 years of life and fear of being discovered.

-A year later, Ellis and Adaline are leaving for a New Year's Eve party when, in the hallway mirror, she notices her first grey hair.
-When Ellis asks if she is okay, she responds: "Yes, perfect."
+A year later, Ellis and Adaline are leaving for a New Year's Eve party when, in the hallway mirror, she notices a grey hair.
+When Ellis asks if she is okay, she replies she's "perfect."
+A voiceover explains that the jolt from the defibrillator restarted her aging process.
+Adaline smiles, realizing that she is now able to grow old with Ellis.